sharktacos/OpenColorIO-configs/docs/Nuke.md

 > There may be situations (edge despill in keying has been noted) however where the unmodified pixel values give a preferable result.
 In these cases it may be necessary for the compositor to have access to both the original and gamut compressed image data in their node tree, choosing between them as necessary.
 For consistency, the RGC should still be applied at some other suitable point in the composite, such that the final renders delivered to DI still have the gamut compression applied as expected.
 >
 > Since normal practice in VFX is to return images with any pixel not touched by the compositing process unmodified from the original pulls, one might think that the RGC should be inverted for deliverables, as is done with CDL corrections, for example.
 However, it is better to think of the RGC more like a spill suppression, which is part of the composite, and would not be inverted out at the end.
 Inverting creates the possibility that elements added during compositing (CGI  originally created in ACEScg, for example) which have not had the RGC applied may produce extreme values on inversion.

-Check out the [gamut compression](gamut.md) doc for more details and pretty pics!